Phase transition of singular Gibbs measures for three-dimensional Schr\"odinger-wave system: Abstract

 \section{Abstract}

-We study the phase transition phenomenon of singular Gibbs measures for three-dimensional Schr\"odinger-wave system.
-More precisely, according to the size of the coupling constant in interaction potential, the Gibbs measure exhibits the following phase transition.
-In the weak coupling case (when the coupling constant is small enough), the Gibbs measure can be constructed as a probability measure, which is singular with respect to the Gaussian free field.
-In particular, the Gibbs measure is an absolutely continuous perturbation of a random shift of the Gaussian field.
-The main challenge to obtain the results is to control the ultraviolet divergences (i.e.~small scale) beyond Wick renormalization, which can be handled by exploiting the variational approach developed recently to prove ultraviolet stability for $\Phi^4_3$-measure in quantum field theory.
-On the other hand, in the strong coupling case (when the coupling constant is large enough), the Gibbs measure can not be normalized as a probability measure.
-In particular, the finite dimensional truncated Gibbs measures have no weak limit in an appropriate space, even up to a subsequence.
-The singularity of the Gibbs measure causes additional difficulties in proving the non-convergence in the strong coupling case.
-Our result shows that the three-dimensional model turns out to be critical, exhibiting the phase transition that is absent in one- and two-dimensional cases.
+We study singular Gibbs measures for the three-dimensional Schr\"odinger-wave system, also known as the Yukawa system.
+Our primary result is the phase transition between weak and strong coupling cases, a phenomenon absent in one- and two-dimensional cases.
+Therefore, the three-dimensional model turns out to be critical, exhibiting the phase transition.
+In the weak coupling case, the Gibbs measure can be normalized as a probability measure and is shown to be singular with respect to the Gaussian free field.
+Conversely, in the strong coupling case, the Gibbs measure cannot be constructed as a probability measure.
+In particular, the finite-dimensional truncated Gibbs measures have no weak limit in an appropriate space, even up to a subsequence.